JericoJr/MangimeCatalog/README.md

 App Description: Mangime Catalog is a personal digital library and journal website for browsing all anime and manga related content.
 ________________________________________________________________________________________________________________________________
-Features:
+✨ Features
+🔍 Discover Anime & Manga

+Browse random anime and manga recommendations

+Explore top-rated, current, and upcoming content

-🔍 Search & Browse: Explore anime and manga content using Jikan API
+Search anime and manga using the Jikan API

+View summaries and community reviews for each title

+📚 Personal Library

+Save your favorite anime and manga in a personal library

-📚 Personal Library: Save favorite content with fields like title, type, genre, and status
+Store details such as title, type, genre, and status

-⏳ Status Tracking: Track progress: Completed, Waitlist, Reading/Watching
+⏳ Progress Tracking

+Track your viewing/reading progress with statuses:

+Completed

+Watching / Reading

+Waitlist

-⭐ Ratings & Notes: Add personal ratings and comments for each entry
+⭐ Ratings & Notes

+Add personal ratings to each entry
-🔒 User Authentication: Register, log in, and manage sessions securely

-✉️ Forgot Password: Request a code to reset your password
+Write private notes and comments for future reference

+🔒 User Authentication & Security

+Secure user registration and login system

+Session-based authentication

+All saved data is private and tied to the user’s account

+✉️ Password Recovery

+Reset forgotten passwords via email verification code

+Secure password recovery flow

+📊 Dynamic Sorting & Organization

-📊 Dynamic Sorting: Sort your library by newest, earliest, title, status, or rating
+Sort your library by:

+Newest or earliest added

+Title (A–Z)

+Status

+Rating
 ________________________________________________________________________________________________________________________________
 Tech Stack: